SCK-PBL-1 Payload Platform · Full Build Guide

 What You'll Need

-In addition to the OpenLST Explorer Dev Kit (which provides board 0004), you need these additional components for the imaging pipeline.
+In addition to the OpenLST Explorer Dev Kit (which provides board 0004), you need these components for the full payload pipeline.

 ComponentNotesLink